finbourne/lusid-sdk-csharp/sdk/docs/TransactionTransactionFeesApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<TransactionTransactionFeesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TransactionTransactionFeesApi>();
-            var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The date and time at which the query is effective. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the TransactionFees.
+            var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime at which to retrieve TransactionFee properties.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the TransactionFees.
 Defaults to latest if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing TransactionFees from a previous call to list TransactionFees.
 This value is returned from the previous call.
-If a pagination token is provided the filter,  sortBy and asAt field must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
+If a pagination token is provided the filter,  sortBy, effectiveAt and asAt field must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
 For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)